tegacodes/SocialSoftware/assignments.md

 Work as individual or pairs

-Aim of the Assignment

-This assignment requires you to propose and make a social media bot that explores a particular issue, character, idea, emotion or source text.
+Descriptiong: This assignment requires you to propose and make a social media bot that explores a particular issue, character, idea, emotion or source text.
 You can run it either from your computer or from a server or from an service like IFTTT.
 Your bot should explore online social conventions and our expectations of online interactions and/or platforms in some way.
 Your bot might deliberately breach social conventions, creatively explore a selected text, animate or anthropomorphize a data set or bring a character/narrative/argument/emotion to life.
 This task requires you to prepare a proposal, and do some basic programming or prototyping (or equivalent) and deploy a bot in public.